-The economy isn’t always hunky dorky, periodic recessions are inevitable.
+The economy isn’t always hunky dory, periodic recessions are inevitable.
 When there’s a drop in spending the economy contracts and a recession ensues.
 Here in the UK we define a recession as the economy contracting for two consecutive quarters.

 With recessions being inevitable, it’s imperative that businesses are able to survive them.
 With that in mind, here’s 10 tips for business survival through a recession.